Store

 Lipedema and Adrenal Fatigue Syndrome (AFS)

 Adrenal Fatigue Syndrome (AFS) is a group of symptoms individuals experience as a result of chronic stress.
-When you experience stress, your adrenal glands, two glands that sit above your kidneys, release stress hormones.
+When you experience stress, your adrenal glands, two glands above your kidneys, release stress hormones.
 These stress hormones help your body to respond and adapt to the stress.

 Cautions With Lipedema and AFS

-If you are currently experiencing lipedema with AFS, it is important to chat with your healthcare provider.
-Your healthcare provider can help design a plan for you that can provide relief from AFS and lipedema without your body experiencing severe reactions.
+Chatting with your healthcare provider is important if you are currently experiencing lipedema with AFS.
+Your provider can help design a plan that can provide relief from AFS and lipedema without your body experiencing severe reactions.

 Final Thoughts

-Ā© Copyright 2023 Michael Lam, M.D.
+© Copyright 2023 Michael Lam, M.D.
 All Rights Reserved.

-Dr. Lamā€™s Key Question
+Dr. Lam’s Key Question

 Whilst being overweight or obese increases the risk of lipedema, it is only a risk factor.
 Lipedema can occur in individuals of normal weight.
 Another risk factor for lipedema is fluctuating hormones.
 This risk factor can result in individuals of a normal weight experiencing lipedema.